Earth Day Clean Up Poster

 Clean up the park and along Upper Middle Road from east of Trafalgar Road to Ford Drive.
 We will also be cleaning up the Sheridan Valley Trails south of Upper Middle Road.
 This is a Ward Six site.

-BUILDING ON OUR MOST SUCCESSFUL CLEAN UP EVER IN 2023
+BUILDING ON OUR MOST SUCCESSFUL CLEAN UP EVER LAST YEAR

 “Last year, there was a record number of nature sites cleaned up by a record number of volunteers who removed a record amount of garbage!

-More than 1,400 volunteers at seventy-two sites pitched-in to haul away 7.1 metric tonnes of garbage and .86 metric tonnes of metal.
+More than 1,400 volunteers at seventy-two sites pitched-in to haul away 7.1 metric tonnes of garbage and .86 metric tonnes of metal in 2023.
 This was trucked away by Miller Waste Systems that afternoon.
 The total weight of all items was 18,400 lbs.
-The garbage truck is paid for by Halton Region Waste Management.
+The garbage truck is paid for by Halton Region Waste Management, thank you very much!

 We welcome all suggestions for ensuring a successful Clean Up of Oakville’s beautiful parks, ravines, trails, wood lots and lakefronts this spring,” Mr. Dankowich added.

 “Safety is the #1 issue at the annual Earth Day Clean Up.
 This community-wide event is an activity that can be attended in a relatively safe and healthy manner.
-The Clean Up is an open-air event taking place in wide open spaces which conveniently allows for ease in social distancing for those still concerned about the hopefully fast receding covid pandemic.
+The Clean Up is an open-air event taking place in wide open spaces.

 Garbage bags and disposable gloves in various sizes will be available on site.
 You are encouraged to bring your own cloth or leather work gloves, reaching sticks and other pick-up tools.
 People will be asked to sign-in for the purpose of assisting future organizing,” said the event coordinator.